 Finally, a further subset of 54 plots (18 plots per exploratory, 9 plots in forest and 9 plots in grassland) was selected for very labour-intensive experiments.
 In the Hainich-Dün region, three more plenter forest plots were added, as this form of management has a special regional significance here.

 In addition to the plot categories already described, further experimental plots were added with the start of the 6th phase (2020-2023) of the Biodiversity Exploratories, which established the core projects.
 On these plots, biodiversity is manipulated specifically at the landscape level.
-Various projects are investigating additional questions in grassland and forest in order to expand the answers to the core topics:
+Various projects are looking into additional questions in grassland and forest in order to expand the answers to the core topics:

 Reduced land-use intensity experiment (REX)

 The background to the establishment of this experimental design was the question of whether grassland can be extensified again by scaling down agriculture.
-This is to be investigated with the help of the REX designs (I and II).
+This is to be analysed with the help of the REX designs (I and II).

 Design 1: REX I